blidarescub/Basic_OS/README.md

 here.
 You should read the tutorials first.
 I recommend to begin at http://www.osdever.net/ and http://wiki.osdev.org/Tutorials.

-If you need a help with the Basic OS, you can
+If you need help with the Basic OS, you can
 [create an issue](https://github.com/ExeTwezz/Basic_OS/issues/new).

 License.